pandas-dev/pandas/doc/source/visualization.rst

    plt.close('all')

-or we can pass the colormap itself
+Alternatively, we can pass the colormap itself:

 .. ipython:: python